moleculerjs/site/source/docs/0.13/middlewares.md

 The `next` is the original handler or the following wrapped handler.
 The middleware should return either the original `handler` or a new wrapped handler.
 As you can see above, we check whether the action has a `params` props.
 If yes, we'll return a wrapped handler which calls the validator module before calling the original `handler`.
 If the `params` property is not defined, we will return the original `handler` (skipped wrapping).

 >If you don't call the original `next` in the middleware it will break the request.
-You can use it in cachers.
+It can be used in cachers.
 For example, if it finds the requested data in the cache, it'll return the cached data instead of calling the `next`.

 **Example cacher middleware**
 ```js